 - how long it took for a page to be generated on the server

 |Database Query Time||51ms||57ms|

-The page generation time was over 1s for the home page, which is slightly higher.
+The page generation time was over 1s for the home page, which is on the slower side.
 Otherwise, no issues.

 There are mainly three ways to get help from HostGator:

 - Live Chat: available at all times

 - Support articles: browser through a ton of help articles

 - Phone support: two numbers are given, available all the time